Wallen-Ribeiro/sgi-24-25/tp1/README.md

     - A newspaper in shape of a reed
 - There is also a jar with a different flower on the ground

-Mention that most of the objects created are parameterrized so is easy to change them.
-The gui also has some changeable properties, to see its actions on the scene.

 ### Other Implementations

+- Most of the objects are parameterized, which enable to quickly change them.

 - Added an inverted sphere with a high-resolution texture of Paris on its inner surface, creating the illusion of an an immersive outside world when looking through the window.